-12.1.03 Permitted Uses.
+Section 12.1.03.
+Permitted Uses.

 - 1. Table 12-2 below identifies potential uses of land included in "use groups" with similar impacts.
 Each use group contains one or more of the uses described in Article 3 (see definitions in Division 1, Article 3, standards for specific uses in Division 3, Article 3).
-Each Redevelopment Zoning District Subdistrict contains a table describing which use groups are permitted in that zoning Subdistrict. - 2.
-All uses listed in Table 12-2 are not permitted in every Redevelopment Zoning District Subdistrict.
-Refer to the Permitted Use Tables within the specific Redevelopment Zoning District for the specific uses permitted in that District. - 3.
+Each Redevelopment Zoning District contains a table describing which use groups are permitted. - 2.
+All uses listed in Table 12-2 are not permitted in every Redevelopment Zoning District or Subdistrict. - 3.
 The Growth Management Director may approve uses other than those listed in the Permitted Use Tables upon a finding that the use is functionally similar to the permitted uses and that the use is not likely to generate harmful impacts or create incompatibilities with other uses in the area.
 Prior to the decision, the Growth Management Director may request a recommendation from the Neighborhood Advisory Committee for that Redevelopment Zoning District.
 The Growth Management Director shall keep a record of all such determinations. - 4.
 Accessory Dwelling Units.
-Standards for accessory dwelling units are provided with Development Standards 12.1.04.
+Standards for accessory dwelling units are provided with Development Standards Section 12.1.04.